Dyslexia Guidelines Work Group

 Additional sources of information about educating students with dyslexia.

-According to its mission statement, the IDA is an association that actively promotes effective teaching approaches and related clinical educational intervention strategies for dyslexics.
+According to its mission statement, the International Dyslexia Association (IDA) is an association that actively promotes effective teaching approaches and related clinical educational intervention strategies for dyslexics.
 It supports and encourages interdisciplinary research.
 It facilitates the exploration of the causes and early identification of dyslexia and is committed to the responsible and wide dissemination of research-based knowledge.

 According to its Web site, “Decoding Dyslexia CA is a grassroots movement driven by California families, educators and dyslexia experts concerned with the limited access to educational interventions for dyslexia and other language-based learning disabilities within our public schools.”